What Is Delta-8?

 - Low blood pressure (hypotension)

-If you try Delta-8 products and notice any of these reactions, tell your doctor immediately.
+If you try delta-8 products and notice any of these reactions, tell your doctor right away.
 If it’s an emergency, call 911 or head to a hospital near you.
-If a child eats or is exposed to Delta-8 products, like gummies or candies, get immediate medical care.
+If a child eats or is exposed to delta-8 products, like gummies or candies, get medical care right away.

 Will You Test Positive for THC?

 It depends.
 Delta-8 is a form of THC.
-Drug tests often look for traces of Delta-9, but Delta-8 could show up as a positive for THC.
-Whether it’s Delta-8 or Delta-9, people also react differently to cannabinoids depending on type of products they use and how long they use them for.
+Drug tests often look for traces of delta-9, but delta-8 could show up as a positive for THC.
+Whether it’s delta-8 or delta-9, people also react differently to cannabinoids, depending on the type of products they use and how long they use them for.

-Currently, commercial urine drug tests don’t differentiate between different cannabinoids.
-So if you have a drug test coming up, it’s best to avoid Delta-8 products.
+Currently, commercial urine drug tests don’t distinguish between different cannabinoids.
+So if you have a drug test coming up, it’s best to avoid delta-8 products.